Obama, Romney put aside campaign for storm relief - for now

 The Obama campaign responded with its own ads in the three states, and dispatched former President Bill Clinton to Minnesota.
 Clinton will also make appearances on Tuesday in the swing state of Colorado.

-Both campaigns continued pouring advertisements into the presidential battlegrounds, and focused on voter turnout efforts and getting supporters to the polls.
+Both campaigns continued pouring advertisements into the presidential battlegrounds, and focused on voter turnout efforts and getting supporters to the polls even in states hit hard by the storm.

 In Ohio, where one of every eight jobs is tied to the auto industry, Obama got some support in an ongoing spat with the Romney campaign about Romney's claim that Chrysler planned to move Jeep vehicle production out of the United States to China.